dscape/rewrite/README.md

 * routes.xml
 * paths.xml (if relevant)

-This will help us be faster fixing the problem.

-This is not the actual test that we run (you can see a list of those in test/index.html) but it's all the information we need from a bug report.

 ## Roadmap

-If you are interested in any of these (or other) feature and don't want to wait just read the instructions on "Contribute" and send in your code.
+If you are interested in any of these (or other) feature and don't want to wait follow the instructions on "Contribute" to contribute with your changes.

 * Sample Application
 * Translated Paths for resources